(noo″rō-ar-throp′ă-thē, nū″) [neuro- + arthropathy] Disease of a joint associated with disease of the central nervous system.

 DIAGNOSIS: Neuroblastomas release catecholamines into the blood.
 Elevated dopamine, homovanillic acid, or vanillylmandelic acid suggest the diagnosis.
 Imaging studies with metaiodobenzylguanidine (MIBG) can identify tumors like neuroblastoma.
 Microscopic examination of a biopsy specimen confirms the tumor type as well as its aggressiveness (characterized by its mitosis-karyorrhexis index, the number of active mitoses in tumor cells, and the degree to which the tumor cell nuclei are disintegrating).
 Chromosomal duplications or duplications of segments of chromosomes in tumor cells can be used to identify tumors that are more or less aggressive.

-TREATMENT: A localized neuroblastoma (one that has not metastasized) can be ...
+TREATMENT: A localized neuroblastoma (one ...